tunel-apps/tunel/README.md

 $ tunel run-app waffles slurm/jupyter
 ```

+You'll see the above execute commands to interact with the launcher, and then go into an exponential backoff while
-And when finished, the above will launch a job with an interactive notebook and return the connection
+waiting for a node.
+When finished, the above will launch a job with an interactive notebook and return the connection
 information when it's ready (not done yet).
 Generally this command will find the app.yaml under apps/slurm/jupyter in the default directory.
 Each app.yaml will define it's own launcher and other needs for running.